ing-bank/baker/docs/documentation/recipe-dsl.md

 # Recipe DSL

+The recipe DSL allows you to declaritively describe your process.

-Let's start with the web shop recipe as an example.
+Let's start with the [web shop](../index.md#visual-representation) recipe as an example.

 The complete code example can be found [here](https://github.com/ing-bank/baker/blob/master/runtime/src/test/java/com/ing/baker/Webshop.java).